-The Best Business Advice I Ever Received (And It Came From My Shrink)
+The Best Business Advice I've Ever Received (And It Came From My Shrink)

 The best business advice I've ever gotten wasn’t from Gary Vee, Richard Branson or anyone else you’d think.
 It was from my shrink, John - a soft-spoken man from Portugal in his 50s who loves cardigan sweaters and works mostly with small children.

 At a previous sales job, I had been lobbying for months to make a jump within the company from the local sales team to the enterprise sales team.
 It was a jump that had never been done and wasn’t really thought of as possible.
 I did everything right - met with members of the team, spent time learning about their jobs, built up advocates.
 On top of this, I was a top performer on the local team.
 My bet paid off and I got the call.

 “Dom, we have an opening.
 I can’t say it officially yet, but keep up the good work and we’ll get the move done next month.”

 This was my big break, I thought!
 But 15 days later, I was in deep depression.